Exit Planning for California Wholesale Distribution Business Owners

 Start with a Business Valuation

-Most business owners will either underestimate their business value, because they are not sure what it is actually worth, or they will overestimate the value because they are too close to it to see any flaws, and it is their “baby.”
+Most business owners will either underestimate their business value because they are unsure of its actual worth.
+Alternatively, they will overestimate it because they are too close to it to see any flaws.
+After all, it is their “baby.”
 The best way to get started is with a data-based, objective evaluation.

 The Importance of Location and Wholesale Distribution

-While one of the keys to any business is the location, it is especially important for wholesale distribution businesses.
-One reason is that typically you need a significant amount of space, and any changes to the leasing costs of that property can dramatically affect your bottom line.
+While location is a key factor in any business, it is especially crucial for wholesale distribution businesses.
+One reason is that typically, you need a significant amount of space.
+Additionally, any changes to the leasing costs of that property can have a dramatic impact on your bottom line.

-This is a good reason to negotiate your lease before you even start the sales process, and to make sure that your landlord would be willing to work with a new buyer, especially on cost, and that they will not be raising the cost of the lease significantly when it is transferred.
-More than one deal has been derailed by an uncooperative landlord or a poor lease.
+This is a good reason to negotiate your lease before you even start the sales process.
+You should ensure that your landlord is willing to work with a new buyer, especially on the cost.
+Ensure they will not significantly raise the lease cost when it is transferred.
+An uncooperative landlord or a poor lease has derailed more than one deal.

 If you own your property, you have choices as well.
-You can either sell the property as part of the deal or keep it and lease it to the new owners.
-This is an opportunity for you to collect some residual income, but you must also be prepared for those responsibilities.
+You can either sell the property as part of the deal or keep it.
+In this case, you can lease it to the new owners.
+This is an opportunity for you to generate some residual income.
+However, you must also be prepared to take on those responsibilities.
 If you are headed for retirement, this may not be the best choice for you.

 Either way, your location and how it will be managed when you are no longer part of the business is a key to developing the right exit strategy.